 Financials

 Under the Public Administration Act 2004, the Inspectorate is an administrative office hosted by the Department of Justice and Community Safety and the Inspectorate uses corporate services, including finance, from the department.
-Financial information is incorporated into the Department of Justice and Community Safety’s 2020–21 Annual .
+Financial information is incorporated into the Department of Justice and Community Safety’s 2020–21 Annual Report(opens in a new window).